-Common questions about geography, politics, culture, places, people, companies and history of United States of America (USA)
+Common questions about geography, politics, culture, places, people, companies and the history of the United States of America (USA)

 Ques.
-Which US state is also known as Hoosier state –
+Which US state is also known as the Hoosier State?

 (b) North Carolina

 Ques.
 Which phrase that first came to public attention as a U.S. television commercial for the Wendy’s chain of hamburger restaurants in 1984 became associated with the 1984 U.S. presidential election when Walter Mondale ridiculed Gary Hart’s candidacy?

 (d) Low fat formula

 Ques.
 Which of these states of the USA is land locked?

 Ques.
 The snow line of the Rocky Mountains of the USA is about

 (b) 6 km above sea level